 Your family law attorney can advise you about who would make a great character witness.
 By telling positive stories where you are painted as a person with integrity, your corroborator will show that you are a loving and capable parent.
 This allows your legal representative to prove that you are ethical without actually stating it.

 Ultimately, your conduct in court will be the most persuasive method for indicating what type of person you are and will influence how the judge will rule.
-Before taking your case to court, contact Masterson Law for a free consultation and superb legal advice.
+Before taking your case to court, contact Masterson Law for a consultation and superb legal advice.